Arijit-Debnath111/Linear-Rgression-in-new-insurance-csv-data/README.md

 # Linear-Rgression-in-new-insurance-csv-data
-It's linear regression model in a insurance csv data In this I have used the data sets from the given insurance csv data
+It's linear regression model in a insurance csv data In this I have used the data sets from the given insurance csv data I have used,first the basic python codes to know about the datatype